How to add Watermarking

 What does Akamai do?

-Akamai parses, verifies, and acts upon the WMT supplied by the client application during segment requests.
-The Akamai Edge verifies the token and then maps requests for an "A" or "B" variant based on the sequence number of the segment, and the user’s specific watermarking pattern.
+Akamai parses, verifies, and acts on the WMT supplied by the client application during segment requests.
+Akamai edge servers verify the token and then map requests for an "A" or "B" variant based on the sequence number of the segment, and the user’s specific watermarking pattern.

 We also offer various, optional settings you can apply to further protect the WMT during transport.
 More on this in Set up watermarking in your AMD property.

 Your client application ("player") needs to get the WMT from the watermarking vendor and then pass it along with each request to Akamai.
 This is explained more in Set up your player for watermarking.

 If your stream is shared with unauthorized users, and a "duplicate" WMT is used to access your content, you can flag it and deny access to any request that includes that WMT.
 There's a specific workflow required for this, and it's discussed in Watermarking with Access Revocation.

 How does watermarking fit in with existing Akamai content protections?

 We offer several services to protect your content, including geographic restrictions such as Content Targeting and Enhanced Proxy Detection, access restrictions like Token Authentication and transport security with Media Encryption, and secure (HTTPS) delivery via Enhanced or Standard TLS 1.
 However, these can't help if your content has already been compromised.

 Watermarking isn't specifically used to protect your content—it's used to identify the source that compromised it.